 School principals should work with their community users to ensure the appropriate cleaning requirements are in place, including the timing of any additional professional cleaning services required, as per:

-In the event of a confirmed case of coronavirus (COVID-19) in the school community, all access to school facilities must immediately stop while contact tracing and cleaning of the school premises is undertaken, on the advice of the DHHS.
+In the event of a confirmed case of COVID-19 in the school community, all access to school facilities must immediately stop while contact tracing and cleaning of the school premises is undertaken, on the advice of the DH.

 For information about restrictions visit: Victoria's restriction levels